 Tender breasts and sensitive nipples can be a big daily routine issue.
 You may find time at the gym or running to be less fun during that time of the month.

 There are, however, potential solutions to curb these period problems.
 Some studies have shown that less coffee during this time can reduce pain and sensitivity.

-Research has also found that women who take 60 milligrams of chasteberry extract per day have less breast issues as well.
+Research has also found that women who take 60 milligrams of chaste berry extract per day have fewer breast issues as well.
 You may simply be stuck dealing with it, but a sports bra with extra support could be helpful for reducing movement and friction.

 7. Do You Feel Like You Could Sleep for a Decade?

-Feeling extremely tired and having little to no energy are common period problems.
+Feeling extremely tired and having little to no energy is common period problems.
 Don’t worry, because you’re not just lazy and emotional for no reason.

 “Women with severe PMS feel sleepier during the day and have slower reaction times when premenstrual than at other times,” says the National Sleep Foundation.

 During your period, you can lose up to a cup of blood.
 And losing blood means losing iron, which is a mineral that gives you energy.
 However, there are ways to battle that sleepiness.

 Studies have shown that women who have a more iron-rich diet, such as beans, lentils, and spinach can keep your iron and serotonin levels in check.